wmadzha/Tatianna_Aria/README.md

 Machine Setup -

 1. Windows OS Machine - Installed With IIS .
-2. Wireless Router - Not Connected To Internet and connected via cable to Machine
+2. Wireless Router - Not Connected To Internet and connected via LAN cable to Machine

 Sofware Layering